madjin/janus-guide/docs/README.md

 **<https://vesta.janusvr.com/>**

-Social network for WebVR, Build Create and Share 3D worlds:
+Social network for WebVR: Discover, build, and easily embed virtual worlds to your website!
+You can follow other creators, leave comments, and fork projects to remix other creations.
+Vesta is like the Neocities / Myspace / Glitch / Newgrounds of WebVR content.

 ![Vesta 2D frontend with world select and building](https://i.imgur.com/xVPUoEK.jpg)